Dear Ate Anna,

 You can also help create empathy in your child by explaining how something they have done may have hurt someone else.
 For example, “Your friend looks sad.
 I know you like that toy, but when you hit them, it hurts.”
 Also talk to your children about helping others who look like they are in trouble and praise them when they do help a friend or sibling.
 However, remind them that if an adult needs help with anything, it is the job of another adult to help.

 Parents can also teach consent by asking for it.
 Ask your child’s permission to touch them or come into their personal space.
 Knock before entering their bedroom.
 Ask, “Is it OK if I brush your hair?”
-Michele, by the time your friend’s daughter is a teenager she will likely have had hundreds of experiences at home where consent was modeled.
+By the time your friend’s daughter is a teen-ager she will likely have had hundreds of experiences at home where consent was modeled.
 She is more likely to expect that her body and feelings will be respected – and will do the same for others.

 Ate Anna welcomes your questions and comments.
 Please write to: Ate Anna, Suite 200- 226 Osborne St. N., Winnipeg, MB R3C 1V4 or e-mail: email@example.com.
 Please visit us at www.serc.mb.ca.
 You will find reliable information and links for many resources on the subject of sexuality.